The Perfect Snob: Plot

 At Martha's insistence, the Mason family visit the sugar plantation, which in reality Lord owns.
 The latter shows up posing as the plantation foreman, much to the Chris' chagrin.
 Lord continues to pursue Chris as the supposedly "poor but proud lad with nothing to offer but his heart," in the hopes that she will rebuff the advances of the ostensibly wealthy Moreno.
 However, as he gets to know her, Moreno begins to genuinely fall for Chris himself.
 After brief tension, the two men come to an agreement to let the "best man win" while maintaining the pretense that Moreno owns the plantation.
 This is until Moreno announces his intentions to propose to Chris, wherein Lord fakes a telegram that Moreno is bankrupt.
 Later that night, Lord encourages Chris to marry the bankrupt Moreno, which Chris angrily says she will do.
 Now that Chris has shown herself to not be a gold-digger but believing she is in love with Moreno, Lord arranges for another call to say the previous telegram was a mistake and Moreno isn't bankrupt.
 However, even knowing Moreno is still wealthy, Chris realizes she doesn't care about money and chases after Lord, who is leaving.

 Chris and Lord marry.
 As her parents and Moreno see them off on Lord's boat, Moreno reveals to Martha and Dr. Mason that Lord is wealthy, causing Martha to faint.
-On board, Lord continues the pretense, claiming the boat to be Moreno's, but stops himself before revealing everything as Chris declares her contentment at being a poor couple, stating jokingly that she's divorce him if he were to suddenly come into money.
+On board, Lord continues the pretense, claiming the boat to be Moreno's, but stops himself before revealing everything as Chris declares her contentment at being a poor couple, stating jokingly that she'd divorce him if he were to suddenly come into money.
 Cheerful music plays as a concerned Lord and an oblivious but happy Chris sail away.